ShadwLink/shadwlink.github.io/_posts/2026-04-22-the-trilogy-godot-edition-part-8-cutscene.md

 - `SET_CUTSCENE_HEAD_ANIM` Applies the `cat` animation from `bet_cat.anm` to Catalina's head.
 - `START_CUTSCENE` Starts the cutscene.

 That's quite some setup to play a single cutscene!
 To replicate the cutscene we have to do the same steps in Godot.

-Let's get to it!

-### Cutscene playback
+In the next few posts I'll describe the steps to get this cutscene playing.

+## The map

-First of all let's make sure the map is loaded, the intro cutscene is located at `-559.65 1030.56 40.0` which should load if we load the map data from the `landsw` directory.
+First of all we have to make sure the map is loaded, the intro cutscene is located at `-559.65 1030.56 40.0` which should load if we load the map data from the `landsw` directory.

 ![Into cutscene map](/assets/images/the-trilogy-godot-edition/cutscene-intro-1.png)

 Rendering is a bit off, but it's good enough for now!

+In the next post we'll take a look at camera movement data found in `bet.dat`.